drduh/macOS-Security-and-Privacy-Guide/README.md

 # System Integrity Protection

-To verify SIP is enabled, use the command `csrutil status`, which should return: `System Integrity Protection status: enabled.` Otherwise, [enable SIP](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) through Recovery Mode.
+To verify System Integrity Protection is enabled, use the command `csrutil status`, which should return: `System Integrity Protection status: enabled.` Otherwise, [enable SIP](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) using Recovery Mode.

 # Metadata and artifacts